 Preventive care and vaccinations

 Continuity care for chronic medical conditions

 Referrals to housing and social services

-Our Homeless Healthcare Collaborative vans will travel directly to people experiencing homelessness in street, shelter and interim housing sites.
-This will make accessing health care as convenient as possible to unhoused people.
+The Homeless Healthcare Collaborative vans travel directly to people experiencing homelessness in street, shelter and interim housing sites.
+This makes accessing health care as convenient as possible to unhoused people.

 We are providing care in the following service areas:

 - Convention Center /

 How you can help

 Every dollar raised helps UCLA Health expand our clinical services and clinical capacity for the men, women, and children living on the streets of Los Angeles.
 Your support of this work will help UCLA Health achieve better health outcomes and help put our neighbors on the path to better health and a stable home.